Ways to Connectlink

 where they can enter the session code to join your remote support session.

 Set Unattended Accesslink

-Set up permanent access by installing a remote access agent on any Windows or Mac computer and setting up an access password.
+Set up permanent access by installing a remote access agent on any Windows, Mac or Linux computer and setting up an access password.
 Securely connect and manage any server or remote computer from your list or exchange files.

 Remote Support via Live Chatlink

 Provide technical support to your website visitors via live chat.
 Start a remote support session with a single click.